Arshad-02/DiscordBot/README.md

 - replit server and uptimerobot
 - replit server can be created by executing the `keep_alive.py` after creating the server you may want to host it using hosting services,here uptimerobot.
+- hosting services like heroku can also be used.

 Uptimerobot